AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp/TestApp/README.md

 ## Running the sample

 Make sure that Redis server is currently running.
-Start the Redis server if needed:
+Start the Redis server if needed.
+You will need [WSL](https://docs.microsoft.com/windows/wsl/install-win10) if on Windows:

 ```console
     redis-server